cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-vcloud.md

 ## cloudify.vcloud.server_connected_to_network
 **Description:** A relationship for connecting Server to Network.
 *Note*: This relationship has no operations associated with it; The server will use this relationship to connect to the network upon server creation.
-It will use DHCP for ip allocation.
+It will use POOL for ip allocation.

 ## cloudify.vcloud.server_connected_to_public_nat
 **Description:** A relationship for associating PublicNAT and Server.